kolchfa-aws/test-repo/test-spell.md

  The WHO (World Health Organization) is an organization which uses PDF files.

-Query DSL (domain-specific language) is a query language.
-DSL is used in OpenSearch.
+Query domain-specific language (DSL) is a query language.
+Query DSL is used in OpenSearch.

 - [About OpenSearch]({{site.url}}{{site.baseurl}}/opensearch/)
 - [Quickstart]({{site.url}}{{site.baseurl}}/quickstart/)